 In many areas of Los Angeles and Southern California, most homes were originally built without a true master bedroom suite.
 Although this was the standard many years ago, many homeowners today prefer to have a private master bedroom suite with its own lavish bathroom and walk-in closet.
-Therefore, the master suite addition has been a common home improvement project for many local homeowners.
+That’s where the master suite addition comes into play—a popular home improvement project for locals looking to upgrade their living spaces.

 Here at GreatBuildz, we speak with clients every day who are considering a master bedroom addition to their home.
 GreatBuildz is a free service that connects homeowners with reliable, pre-screened home contractors in Los Angeles, Orange County, Ventura & San Diego, then provides ongoing project support to ensure a stress-free experience.

 - A master suite addition typically includes a bedroom, closet, and bathroom.
 The cost varies based on the inclusion of wet spaces like bathrooms, plumbing requirements, and the overall size of the addition.